matze-dd/Tex2txt/README.md

 `bash checks.sh Banach/*.tex > errs`<br>
 will check the main text, extracted footnotes and captions (with their own text flows) and foreign-language text in all these files.
-The result file errs will contain names of files with problems together with filtered messages from the language checker.
+The result file 'errs' will contain names of files with problems together with filtered messages from the language checker.

 With option --recurse, file inclusions as \\input{...} will be tracked